 Let customers print return labels online

-Making your returns process easy will help consumers feel comfortable buying.
-A clear return policy is conducive to new customer acquisition.
+Making your returns process easy will help consumers feel comfortable buying and is conducive to new customer acquisition.
 And a key element of a simple return policy is to give consumers a portal where they can view their orders, indicate which items they want to return, and print a return shipping label.
-It’s easier for the customer, and it also gives you advance notice of items returning to the warehouse.
-That can help you with inventory planning and speed up your returns processing.
+It’s easier for the customer and gives you advance notice of items returning to the warehouse.

 Offer free return shipping

-Free shipping on orders is nice to have; free shipping for returns is essential.
-If you make a customer pay for shipping back a return, you significantly reduce the chance they will buy from you again, even if they like your products.
+Free outbound shipping on orders is nice to have; free shipping for returns is essential.
+If you make a customer pay for shipping back a returned item, you significantly reduce the chance they will buy from you again, even if they like your products.

-Work with your 3PL to process returns quickly.
-Returns need to be inspected to determine if they are in a condition to be resold.
-Items in good condition should be returned to stock quickly, so they are available for sale.
-This will reduce the amount of stock you have tied up in your reverse logistics process.
-In addition, you’ll be able to process refunds faster, which will also increase customer satisfaction.
+Work with your 3PL to process returns quickly, so customers don’t have a long wait for refunds.
+And items in good condition should be returned to stock immediately, reducing the amount of stock you have tied up in your reverse logistics process.

-Just because someone returned an item, it doesn’t mean that they won’t shop with you again.
+Just because someone returned a purchase doesn’t mean they won’t shop with you again.
 In fact, a positive experience with returns is an excellent way to build trust and gain a repeat customer.

 You have a multitude of options for your eCommerce shipping.
 It’s essential to run numbers on different shipping choices.
 That will help you develop a plan that controls costs and provides a high level of service for your customers.

 A vital part of your eCommerce shipping plan is choosing the best company to handle your order fulfillment and shipping.
 At Red Stag Fulfillment, we take pride in helping our clients improve their eCommerce shipping.
 We want to help you ask the right questions and find the right eCommerce shipping options for your business.

 - The Complete Guide to Onboarding With a New Logistics Company